 I am currently a Researcher at the Social and Political Sciences Department of the European University Institute.
-While I’m interested in many things, my current research is mostly focused on the use of quantitative text analysis to trace political indoctrination in authoritarian regimes.
-Separately, to the exasperation of my professors, I am also interested in political socialization, legacies of authoritarian regimes, especially communism, and almost everything related to natural experiments.
+While I’m interested in many things, my current research is focused on the interplay between social identity and political behavior.

 I use quantitative text analysis to trace political indoctrination in authoritarian regimes in my book project dissertation.
 In addition and not always to the liking of my professors, I also work on affective polarization in multiple contexts.

 In a paper published in CPS, Krzysztof Krakowski, Juan Morales and I show that violence against politicians can elicit counter-intuitive reactions from partisan supporters even in one of the most polarized societies in Europe.
 Using both Twitter and interrupted survey data in a difference-in-differences framework we show that after the assassination of a high-level opposition party leader, voters did not rally around the victim party but instead sanctioned the party’s negative discourse against the government.
 Among other things, this finding shows that unexpected events, such as violence against a political leader, can have a strong effect on partisan preferences and this effect is driven by how political elites discuss it, even in one of the most polarized European democracies.